EPVelasco/gs_kinova_devcontainer/src/kinova_dq_nmpc/README.md

 ```
 ### TODO
 ## Map between visual servoing and dq controller
-## Clean Dq libraries code (We do not need something fancy since this is just pure kinematic chain)
 ## Try to minimze the accions of the last joints.
 Looks weird this behavior